-- If using an indoor antenna, have a quality outdoor antenna installed. - Reorient the receiving antenna until interference is reduced or eliminated. - Move the radio or television receiver away from the receiver/control. - Move the antenna leads away from any wire runs to the receiver/control. - Plug the receiver/control into a different outlet so that it and the radio or television receiver are on different branch circuits. - Consult the dealer or an experienced radio/TV technician for help.
+- If using an indoor antenna, have a quality outdoor antenna installed. - Reorient the receiving antenna until interference is reduced or eliminated. - Move the receiver away from the control/communicator. - Move the antenna leads away from any wire runs to the control/communicator. - Plug the control/communicator into a different outlet so that it and the receiver are on different branch circuits.